salesforce-ux/stylelint-sds/packages/stylelint-rules/README.md

 ### Linking the Repository for local development

 Since this package is not yet available via npm, you can link it locally for testing purposes:
-	1. Navigate to the build directory:
+- Navigate to the build directory:

 ```
 cd build
 npm link
 ```

-	2. This command prepares the package for local linking to other projects.
+- This command prepares the package for local linking to other projects.

 ## Usage in any repository

+If you want to use these rules in any of your component repositories, you can follow the below steps -

-1. Install Additional Dependencies
+### Install Additional Dependencies

 Install the required dependencies for Stylelint: